slackapi/slack-connect-sample/README.md

 Now, if you click on `View Invitations again` you should see that the buttons have changed.
 Instead of seeing `Accept` and `Ignore`you will now see `Approve` and `Deny`.

-## Step 5.
+## Step 6.
 Approve the Slack Connect Invite

 Now, let's approve the invite.
 Click on the green `Approve` button next to the invite.

-That's it!
-You've now sucessfully approved a Slack Connect channel using the Slack Connect APIs!
-Great job! 🎉🎉
+After a few seconds, you should see that invite dissapear and then a new channel `test_sc_app` will be added under the `Connections` tab.

+## Step 7.
+Disconnect the Channel
+Lastly, let's disconnect a channel when we are done using it.
+Click on the `Disconnect Channels` button.
+Select the channel `test_sc_app` and then click on `Disconnect`.
+Within a few seconds, you should see that channel move from the `Connections` section of the sidebar, to the `Channels` section